intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 ## Motivation

 Auto-scaling is the key to automatic maintenance of a DL training job.
-DLRover should support add/remove nodes to a job without interrupting the training process to improve the training performance.
+DLRover should support to add/remove nodes to a job without interrupting the training process.

 ## Design